Romy Gonzalez Player Props: White Sox vs. Tigers

-On Saturday, Romy Gonzalez (hitting .292 in his past 10 games) and the Chicago White Sox play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 1:10 PM ET.
+The Chicago White Sox, including Romy Gonzalez and his .520 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Eduardo Rodriguez and the Detroit Tigers at Comerica Park, Sunday at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Tigers.
+He had a one-hit performance in his previous game (1-for-3) against the Tigers.

 Romy Gonzalez Game Info & Props vs. the Tigers